 - Making the most of class time

 - Using out-of-class time to promote learning (e.g. flipping classes)

 By the end of the seminar, you’ll have an electronic poster that documents new features you’re developing with your teaching and that tracks implementation of your ideas.
 And as a BPI participant, you’ll receive a $1000 instructional fund you can use for materials, travel, or hourly help for any teaching project.

 When is the BPI?

-The seminar will be held May 20-23, 2019.
-Participants will also attend two follow-up sessions during the Fall 2018 semester.
+The seminar is typically held in May.
+Participants also attend two follow-up sessions during the following Fall semester.

 When is the application deadline?